 Travel Insurance for Train Holidays

 If you can’t decide on just one carefree train holiday Free Spirit can provide you with annual Multi-trip travel insurance so you can plan more than one a year.
-Plus, Coronavirus Cover is included to ensure you travel with confidence too.
+Plus, Coronavirus Cover is included with each Free Spirit policy to ensure you travel with confidence too.
 Whatever the destination go full steam ahead and enjoy a carefree train holiday soon.